pypa/pyproject-metadata/README.md

 You can add extra fields to the Message returned by `to_rfc822()`, as long as they are valid metadata entries.

+## Collecting multiple errors

+You can use the `all_errors` argument to `from_pyproject` to show all errors in the metadata parse at once, instead of raising an exception on the first one.
+The exception type will be `pyproject_metadata.errors.ExceptionGroup` (which is just `ExceptionGroup` on Python 3.11+).

 ## Validating classifiers

 If you want to validate classifiers, then install the `trove_classifiers` library (the canonical source for classifiers), and run: